10 Aug It’s Official Canada’s New Hot Housing Market Is Montreal

 According to the Montreal Gazette, salaries are rising faster in Quebec than any other province.
 This also helps establish a hot housing market in Quebec.

+A survey conducted by one of Canada’s largest benefits firms says salaries in Quebec will rise more than those in any other province in 2018.
 Wages are rising faster in Quebec than in any other province, and Quebec is expected to continue leading the country in 2018, according to a survey conducted by the Toronto-based human resources company Morneau Shepell.
-Average salaries in Quebec are expected to grow by 2.6 per cent, as a percentage of payroll, in 2018, according to the survey, which was released on Wednesday.

 Most importantly, it’s important to note that Montreal remains considerably more affordable than Toronto or Vancouver.
 “The median price of a single-family home rose to $319,000 in May, a fraction of the $1.1-million average price recorded last month in Toronto, and the $1.56-million benchmark price in Vancouver.”

 To read the full article on the Huffington Post click on the article below;

 With Toronto’s housing market showing signs of cooling, and Vancouver’s days of heady price increases now well behind it, a new top dog is emerging in Canada’s real estate market: Montreal.
 The city posted record-high sales in May, jumping 15 per cent from the same month a year ago, according to data released Tuesday by the Greater Montreal Real Estate Board.

 Here’s a peek at Crea’s National Sales Stats For Canada: